tact-lang/dex-tolk/dev-docs/swap.md

 )
 ```

-You can check more details on swap serialization inside [test helpers](../sources/utils/testUtils.ts).
+You can check more details on swap serialization - TODO: add new link

 ### Ton vault swap message